chrispetrou/NETsteg/README.md

 > __Note:__ The code is very simple and is only to demonstrate the basic idea.
 Of course it could easily be adapted for more complex scenarios.

+### How to detect?

+A simple detection heuristic would be to observe the traffic and try to identify if between two (_or even more_) IPs the TTL-field takes specific discrete values.

 ### Scripts in action:

 <img src="images/netsteg.png" width="90%">